alcacode/object_validator/README.md

 - <`boolean`>

-Optional.
 If `true`, throw an exception if any rule contains circular references.

 Default: `false`.

 #### Example